Does your skin feel tight and parched?

-Occlusives for skin protection: These contain wonderful rich phytosterols for skin healing, that have natural water barrier effects.
+Occlusives for skin protection: These contain wonderful rich phytosterols for skin healing, which have natural water barrier effects.

 Shea butter, avocado, sunflower oil, cocoa butter, macadamia, jojoba, squalane evening primrose and baobab oil, are all lovely rich emollients, that keep your skin soft and supple.

 Think treatment balms, both nectar and naturlene are great examples of this type of product.